Written by Scot Chisholm

 If you already have a mission statement, that’s ok.
 Take this information to stress test what you already have.
 It’s never a bad idea to refine and allow your mission statement to mature with your company.

-Still need a little inspiration to get started?
+Do you still need a little inspiration to get started?

 I’ve collected a ton of kickass mission statements from top brands across many industries to help get you started!